-All life expectancy figures have increased in the last two years likely due to the impact of previous decreases caused by COVID disappearing.
-In Haringey male life expectancy has increased from 78.5 to 79.3, now above the England average but still below the London average.
-Female life expectancy increased from 83.7 to 84.5, and is above both the London and England averages.
+All life expectancy figures have fallen in the last year likely due to the impact of Covid.
+In Haringey male life expectancy has fallen by over a year to 79.6, now below the London average and just above the England average.
+Female life expectancy fell slightly but is still in line with the London average and above the England average.